 Presumably, the same thought that Nike (whose name will appear throughout this feature!) when it announced its latest campaign #theforceisfemale in collaboration with rising UK star, Jorja Smith.
 It was a privilege to team up with our friends at Pulse Films again (following our earlier work on Maverick Sabre’s single, Drifting) to deliver sound design for the film which premiered on British Vogue in early December.
 The collaboration aims to empower a new generation of female-driven creativity across music, fashion, photography, film-making and the arts more widely.

-Creative teams this year, like all good auteurs, have been asking audiences clearer than ever: what values are essential to you?
+Creative teams this year, like all good auteurs, have been asking audiences more clearly than ever: what values are essential to you?
 It’s no longer about the products or services companies offer, it’s about whether the company embodies the same ideal as the consumer.
 So that means speaking out on the multi-dimensional spectrum of faiths, ethnicities, and sexualities to consider.
 Pride was huge for the LGBTQ community this year with countless brands pledging their support in rainbow colours; from TGI Pridays to DDB’s expertly executed Kiss Against Homophobia for Amnesty International.
 As a wise bunch once said, love is all you need after all.